sabithassan/violence-detection-models/README.md

 8. **tweet-test.tsv**: contains **200** remaining instances tweet-classification.tsv

 9. **all_data.tsv**: concat of AJ-classification.tsv and tweet-classification.tsv
-10. **joint-train.tsv** : concat of AJ-train.tsv and tweet-train.tsv
+10. **joint-train.tsv** : contains tweet-train.tsv and some instances of AJ-train.tsv

 models can be trained and evaluated on combination of these different datasets